-Strategy: Detect groundwater quantity changes, trends, or problems by measuring the depth to groundwater in the network of groundwater quantity monitoring wells and by cooperating with the U.S. Geological Survey to maintain a recorder well near observation well network and report findings to well owners and cooperating agencies.
+- Strategy: Detect groundwater quantity changes, trends, or problems by measuring the depth to groundwater in the network of groundwater quantity monitoring wells and by cooperating with the U.S. Geological Survey to maintain a recorder well near Osmond and West Point. - Success Criteria: Collect annual measurements of depth to groundwater from the observation well network and report findings to well owners and cooperating agencies.
 Participate with USGS to support operation of two groundwater stations located near Osmond and West Point.
 Summarize and report this information to the Board and the public.
 Install surface seals (as needed) on wells in depth to groundwater network.
 Maintain data telemetry equipment on monitoring well network.